 The importance of comfort is easily under rated by people who don’t walk in their kit all day, every day, in all weathers.
 On a long distance walk it becomes imperative to the success of the walk.
 Nothing will stop a walk as quickly as a chafing boot, the wrong sized rucksack, zipper problems or an un-proofed jacket, to give some examples which have caused me problems.
 Clothes should fit and footwear particularly should be professionally measured as it most likely to cause problems.
 Kit should ideally be tested, even if it is just by camping in the garden or going on a day walk.
 This way issues don’t emerge for the first time during your trip and throw your hike into disarray.

-On the advice of other walkers, I subdivide my kit into areas when planning what to take such as: clothes, camping kit, household, technical, personal, toiletries and survival, keeping a rough tally of weight.
-I know many walkers who create spreadsheets to keep a running total of the weight of their kit.
+On the advice of other walkers, I subdivide my kit into areas when planning what to take, such as clothes, camping kit, household, technical, personal, toiletries and survival, keeping a rough tally of weight.
+Some walkers create spreadsheets to keep a running total of the weight of their kit.
 Once walking, I continue to assess which items I could do without and post them home, while also trying to buy or replenish any extra items I need.
-On long walks like the Pennine Way, I also posted parcels to myself at various locations along the route (youth hostels are generally willing to keep parcels until you arrive) containing items such as food and maps.
+On longer walks like the Pennine Way, I also posted parcels to myself at various locations along the route (youth hostels are generally willing to keep parcels until you arrive) containing items such as food and maps.

 Like many people I don’t have limitless funds, so my kit has been gradually acquired since 2000.
 Some items I am happy to pay a lot for, others I am quite happy to go with the cheaper alternatives.
 I often explore outlet shops, sales, second hand websites and charity shops when I am looking for gear and clothing.
 They may not like me for saying so, but it pays to watch out for the sales and bargain boxes of your favourite manufacturers.
 If you subscribe to their mailing lists, you will usually be the first to know about reductions.

-I hope this post will address some of the issues involved in planning what to take and what to leave behind on a trip.
-There are some excellent handbooks and magazines available to inform your specific kit choices.
-I continue to learn about my kit on every walk, but in the end the decisions you make are personal choices, so this post is intended as suggestion rather than instruction or brand promotion.
+I hope this post will address some of the issues involved in reducing your pack weight.
+There are some excellent websites, handbooks and magazines available to inform your specific kit choices.
+I continue to learn about my kit on every walk, but in the end the choices you make are personal, so this post is intended as suggestion rather than instruction or brand promotion.